lisp-mirror/lqml/readme-qml-live-preview-and-slime.md

 appropriate, because it allows for re-initialization (calling Lisp code) after reloading QML.*

-*The above method also works on mobile, please see example `swank-server`.
+*The above method also works on mobile, please see example `advanced-qml-auto-realod`.
 It doesn't depend on Swank, and should therefore also be stable (it uses a local trivial web server).*

 *You may even run both desktop and (one or more) mobile device auto reloads simultaneously (`swank-server` example only), because they all watch/load the